Rohanberiwal/Self-Supervised-Particle-Reconstruction-with-GAN-Enhanced-Models/README.md

-# Self-Supervised Learning for End-to-End Particle Reconstruction for the CMS Experiment
+# Self-Supervised Learning for End-to-End Particle Reconstruction Using Resnet15 and GAN model

 ## Project Overview